TimBilliet/decompiled-crystalclient/README.md

 - schematic rotation
 - alt manager (never worked in the original one anyway)
 - chat math (who cares)
+- stackoverflow with slab rendering if nolag is on

 ## How to generate a working jar
 1. Run the gradle task "reobfShadowJar"